sharkcz/routino/doc/README.txt

    Version 3.3 of Routino was released on 7th September 2019.
    Version 3.3.1 of Routino was released on 8th September 2019.
    Version 3.3.2 of Routino was released on 18th September 2019.
+   Version 3.3.3 of Routino was released on 30th December 2020.

    The full version history is available in the NEWS.txt file.